ppy/osu/README.md

 > Visual Studio Code users must run the `Restore` task before any build attempt.

-You can also build osu! from the command-line:
+You can also build and run osu! from the command-line with a single command:

 ```shell
 dotnet run --project osu.Desktop
 ```

 If you are not interested in debugging osu!, you can add `-c Release` to gain performance.
-In this case, you must replace `Debug` with `Release` in the following section.
+In this case, you must replace `Debug` with `Release` in any commands mentioned in this document.

 If the build fails, try to restore nuget packages with `dotnet restore`.